grushkom/cs143finalproj/README.md

 # ![](http://micro.seas.harvard.edu/images/SEASLogo_RGB.jpg)
 # VRView - The Gyroscopic Drone Camera
 # CS 143 Final Project
-# VR Camera with Gyroscopic Control
+# Virtual Reality Camera with Gyroscopic Control
 # Mikhail Grushko and Matthew Li
 # README

 ## Instructions for Using this Repository

 1. This is an open source project, so anyone can see the source code of the project.
 Feel free to browse or download the files in this repo.
-In order to get contributor priviliges, please talk to one of the team members.
+In order to get contributor privileges, please talk to one of the team members.
     If you want to copy this repository to your Raspberry Pi or any other machine, execute execute the following command inside the folder (where you want to store your repository) in your terminal:

         git clone https://github.com/grushkom/cs143finalproj.git